aave/aip/content/aips/AIP-add-MATIC.md

 - Communities - [Discord](https://discord.com/invite/XvpHAxZ), [Reddit](https://www.reddit.com/r/maticnetwork/), [Official forum](https://forum.matic.network/)

 ## MATIC Overview
-MATIC is the ecosystem token of Polygon Network (previously Matic) - a 100% EVM compatible L2 scaling solution with current TVL of more than $500M and 200+ dapps deployed across DeFi, NFT, Gaming and DAO space.
+MATIC is the ecosystem token of Polygon Network (previously Matic) - a 100% EVM compatible L2 scaling solution with current TVL of more than $1B and 250+ dapps deployed across DeFi, NFT, Gaming and DAO space.
 With the recent rebranding Matic has now expanded in scope and vision and have transformed into Polygon with the aim of becoming an L2 aggregator - thereby providing a developer with all L2 solutions - POS/Plasma chain (mainnet launched April 2020), zk and Optimistic Rollups and Validum chains (part of the roadmap - as seen on [website](https://polygon.technology/technology/)).

 The MATIC token lies at the heart of the Polygon ecosystem with multiple use-cases.
-Primarily the MATIC token is used for paying gas fees on the Polygon network.
-It runs the ecosystem, supporting top Dapps.
+Primarily the MATIC token is used to secure the system thru PoS staking model and governance.
+MATIC is currently used to pay gas fees on the Polygon ecosystem supporting top Dapps.
 Additionally you can participate in the Proof-of-Stake consensus of the blockchain as a validator node and earn 12-14% APY in MATIC tokens.

 MATIC token’s emission schedule can be found here - courtesy [Binance](https://research.binance.com/en/projects/matic-network)